akursekova/javarush-todolist/README.md

 - Tag
 - User, which are located in the `model` package.

+_Please note that the project also has Comment.class which is supposed for leaving comments.
+But I didn't do implementation of the comment logic, but neither deleted related classes, because I have intention to continue to develop this project._

 In the root folder of the project `dev.javarush.todolist` there are packages:

 `command`: transfers main classes mentioned above to the entities which will be used on service and servlet levels